Nut-Free Cake Recipes

 2. Mix flour, sugar, baking powder, and salt in a bowl.

-3. Cut in the butter until the mixture resembles coarse crumbs.
+3. Cut in the cold butter until the mixture resembles coarse breadcrumbs.

 4. Stir in milk and vanilla until just combined.

-5. Drop spoonfuls onto a greased baking tray to make 6–8 shortcakes.
+5. Drop 6-8 equal spoonfuls onto a greased baking tray.

 6. Bake for 12–15 minutes until lightly golden.

-7. Split cooled shortcakes, layer with strawberries and whipped cream, and top with more of both.
+8. Split cooled shortcakes, layer with strawberries and cream.

 4. Nut-Free Chocolate Lava Cake